kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/05-accounts-auth-permissions/01-user-signup-permission-flow.md

         + Local translate the team names
         + Anything you want to do between the initial server `req` and the final server `res` to the user in the browser that is what **middleware** does

-## How we will use middleware in this part of the app
+## How we will use middleware in this part of the app?
 1. We will accept the server `req`
 2. Then we will parsing any cookies that came along with the server `req`
     * So that we can parse that `jwt`